Skip to main content

 Should you take fiber before or after a meal?

 You can take your fiber before, during, or after meals.
-When taking fiber as an adjunctive therapy for diabetes, one study suggests taking just before starting your meal to help slow digestion and decrease appetite.
+When taking fiber as an adjunctive therapy for diabetes, one study suggests taking it just before starting your meal to help slow digestion and decrease appetite.